The electromagnetic field equations for moving media

-This equation is the fourth equation in Problem 6.8 in [14].
-It differs from equation (9-18) (4) in [13], which contains an additional term $\mu _{0}\rho ^{(C)}\mathbf{U}$.
+This equation is the fourth equation in Problem 6.8 in [29].
+It differs from Eq.
+(9-18) (4) in [28], which contains an additional term $\mu _{0}\rho ^{(C)}\mathbf{U}$.
 As seen from (\ref{bp}) the appearance of that additional term is not justified.

-The whole consideration on the difference between Maxwell's equations with 3-vectors and the equations with the 4D quantities that is presented at the end of section 6 holds in the same measure here.
-However, the difference between these two approaches (3-vectors versus 4D geometric quantities) is even bigger for the case examined in this section.
-Namely, due to the existence of the terms with $P^{0}$ and $M^{0}$ in (\ref{j1}) that equation cannot be compared with Maxwell's equations with 3-vectors.
-The comparison can be made only for low velocities of the medium when equation (\ref{j1}) reduces to equation (\ref{j2}).
+The whole consideration on the difference between Maxwell's equations with 3D vectors and the equations with 4D quantities that is presented at the end of Sec.
+4 holds in the same measure here.
+However, the difference between these two approaches (3D vectors versus 4D geometric quantities) is even bigger for the case examined in this section.
+Namely, due to the existence of the terms with $P^{0}$ and $M^{0}$ in (\ref{j1}) that equation \emph{ cannot} be compared with Maxwell's equations with 3D vectors.
+The comparison can be made only for low velocities of the medium when Eq. (\ref{j1}) reduces to Eq. (\ref{j2}).

-There is also an additional difference between Maxwell's equations with 3-vectors, e.g., equations (9-18) in [13], and our equations (\ref{j1}) and ( \ref{j2}).
-It is stated in [13] (under equations (9-18)): `Note that Maxwell's equations for moving (nonmagnetic) media in the form given by Eq.
-(9-18) (4) are `mixed,'\ i.e., the sources $\mathbf{j}_{true}$, $\mathbf{P}$ , $\rho _{true}$, are measured in the moving medium, while the fields are given in the stationary frame.'\ On the other hand, as already stated above, \emph{all quantities} in (\ref{j1}) and (\ref{j2}) are determined in the laboratory frame, which is the $\gamma _{0}$-frame.
-Moreover, as already explained, all quantities in (\ref{j1}) and (\ref{j2}) are correctly defined in the 4D spacetime and they correctly transform under the LT, which is not the case with Maxwell's equations with the 3-vectors.
+There is also an additional difference between Maxwell's equations with 3D vectors, e.g., Eqs.
+(9-18) in [28], and our Eqs. (\ref{j1}) and (\ref{j2}).
+It is stated in [28] (under Eqs.
+(9-18)): \textquotedblleft Note that Maxwell's equations for moving (nonmagnetic) media in the form given by Eq.
+(9-18) (4) are \textquotedblleft mixed,\textquotedblright\ i.e., the sources $\mathbf{j}_{true}$, $\mathbf{P}$, $\rho _{true}$, are measured in the moving medium, while the fields are given in the stationary frame.\textquotedblright\ On the other hand, as already stated above, \emph{ all quantities} in (\ref{j1}) and (\ref{j2}) are determined in the laboratory frame, which is the $\gamma _{0}$-frame.
+Moreover, as already explained, all quantities in (\ref{j1}) and (\ref{j2}) are correctly defined in 4D spacetime and they correctly transform under the LT, which is not the case with Maxwell's equations with 3D vectors.